 At this point I wondered if I should be saying he was at the cinema, but if I added 영화관에서... hmm, would the 도 go behind that as well...?

 This prompted me to look do some research on my own, and my first stop is always How to Study Korean, which helped to clear up my question about that.
-It also covers adding 도 to many other particles that I've not yet learned at this point.
+It also covers adding 도 to many other particles that I've not yet learnt at this point.

 I ended up omitting the location in my answer since I'm sure that wasn't required, but let's also think about how the sentences' meanings change.